-Complex Analysis: The Cauchy-Reimann conditions, Cauchy integral theorem, Cauchy integral formula.
-Taylor, and Lorent series, singularities and residues.
+Complex Analysis: Analytic Function, Harmonic Function, The Cauchy-Reimann conditions, C-R equation in Polar Form, Cauchy integral theorem, Cauchy integral formula, Extension of Cauchy Theorem to multiple connected region, converse of Cauchy Theorem, Cauchy inequality, Taylor and Laurent series, singularities and residues.
 Cauchy residue theorem.
 Calculation of real integrals.

-- 1. Mathematical Methods for Physicists: George Arfken-New York Academy, 1970. - 2.
-Advanced Mathematical Methods for Engg. and Science Students: George Stephenson and P.M.
-Radmore-Cambridge Uni Press, 1990. - 3.
-Applied Mathematics for Engineers & Physicists: Pipes and Harvil
+1. Mathematical Methods for Physicists: George Arfken-New York Academy, 1970.

+2. Advanced Mathematical Methods for Engg. and Science Students: George Stephenson and P.M.
+Radmore-Cambridge Uni Press, 1990.

+3. Applied Mathematics for Engineers & Physicists: Pipes and Harvil

 Sr. No. On completing the course, the students will be able to: CO1 Expand a function in a Fourier series.
 They will also be aware of the integral transforms and be able to use this to solve mathematical problems relevant to the physical sciences.
-CO2 Learn about Gradient, Divergence and Curl in orthogonal.
+CO2 Learn about Gradient, Divergence and Curl in orthogonal curvilinear coordinates.
 CO3 Solve ordinary second order differential equations which are important in the physical sciences.
 CO4 Have a good grasp of the basic elements of complex analysis, including the important integral theorems.
 They will be able to determine the residues of a complex function and use the residue theorem to compute certain types of integrals.
 CO5 Expand functions in Taylor's Series & Laurent Series.

 M.Sc.
-Physics (Under the Honours Scheme) Semester-I MHP-413 CLASSICAL MECHANICS
+Physics Semester-I PHY-413 CLASSICAL MECHANICS